 Private equity firms usually create a subsidiary Practice Management Company within their portfolios to acquire and manage dermatology practices and ASCs.
 Most transactions include some equity ownership in that company, as part of the total consideration sellers receive.

 PhysiciansFirst expects several key developments in 2019.
 Most importantly, we anticipate increased acquisition momentum – both from new entrants and existing companies as they grow and enter new geographies.
 At the same time, some of the current investor pool will merge.
 Companies that have been unable to grow at their desired pace will likely combine with larger, more successful enterprises.

-These days, many ophthalmology practices are faced with the challenge of securing their next generation of physician partners.
-Historically, practices brought in ophthalmology “associates” soon after residency or fellowship, and these associates immediately set their sights on the path to partnership.
+These days, many dermatology practices are faced with the challenge of securing their next generation of physician partners.
+Historically, practices brought in dermatology “associates” soon after residency or fellowship, and these associates immediately set their sights on the path to partnership.
 Although partnership was never guaranteed, it was expected to both reward physician loyalty and, more importantly, ensure practice continuity.

 Many interested physicians ask me how private equity investments in dermatology will play out over the coming years.
 We now know that consolidation is happening, but how will it work?
 Why are PE firms interested?
 What kind of return on investment are they looking for?
 And what will it take to achieve that objective?
 This article will look at those items in detail and explore the financial mechanics from a PE firm's perspective.